steveclarkhub/cppFileInfo/README.md

-This code was written by Claude.ai, not me.

-It was an experiment to determine LOE when converting a script I did write in Python into C++.
+Written by Claude.ai using a prompt to convert a python script.
 The code counts the number of total lines, blank lines and duplicate lines in a text file given a file and optional path.

-The AI created this code with one attempt.